ht3aa/neovimConfig/README.md

 ## Important
 This configration configer lunarvim.
-It has 2 features that can work on any neovim or lunarvim environment.
-ProductivityTracker and VideoTracker
+It has 2 features that can work on any neovim or lunarvim environment. typingTracker and VideoTracker clone this repo to get everything ready. (it should works fine in linux systems)

 ## How To Use Video Tracker
 1. Add the videoTracker file to your config.